-Greywater (or grey water) is domestic waste water generated from showers, baths, spas, basins and laundries which can be diverted for use on lawns and in gardens.
+Greywater (or grey water) is domestic waste water generated from showers, baths, spas, basins and laundries which can be diverted for reuse on lawns and in gardens.

-Please note that toilet waste and kitchen sink greywater is not suitable to be used in sewered areas, and it is therefore excluded.
+Toilet waste and kitchen sink greywater is not permitted to be reused in sewered areas.

 Council approval is required for:

-- Installation of an approved* greywater diversion system / device or treatment plant.
+- Installation of an approved/certified greywater diversion system / device or treatment plant.
 This system or treatment plant can only be installed by a licensed plumber.

-Plumbers should use the guidelines to give advice on the purchase and installation costs of greywater systems, prior to the home owner making an application to council.
+Qld Government greywater guidelines can help plumbers assess whether the home owner has suitable and sufficient land to distribute greywater.
+Refer to the guidelines to provide advice on the purchase and installation costs of greywater systems, prior to the home owner making an application to council.

-* Before you purchase a greywater device ask the manufacturer of the device for a copy of the product certification certificate.
-Council can only approve greywater diversion devices with this certification.
+Council can only approve certified greywater diversion devices.
+Before you purchase a greywater device, ask the manufacturer for a copy of the Product certification.